obr24/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch - A clear elevator pitch is included that explains the purpose of this web-app
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.
+- [x] One or more rough sketches of your application.
+Images must be embedded in this file using Markdown image references. - An image was included that shows the basic design of the project.

 ### Elevator pitch